expra-frankfurt/wise25/_sources/content/writing.md

   - Describe your project – What is the **question/goal of your study**?
   - Summarize your design, key results and conclusion – **How is your project “filling the gap”?**

 In the Introduction, it is especially important to underline your arguments with **relevant citations**.
 When you make a claim (e.g., "Psychology students are very eager"), you must substantiate it with a scientific article supporting this claim.
 Claims that are not backed up by scientific evidence are merely opinions that may or may not be true and should be avoided.
 Additionally, you should ensure that you properly cite relevant work your project is building upon (e.g., related previous studies, a model or theory you are testing).
 But only cite articles that are directly related to your work!
-There is no need to impress people with the amount of literature you read, but it is important to show that you read literature that is relevant.
+There is no need to impress people with the amount of literature you read, but it is important to show that you know the field and have understood the foundation of your project.

 ```{tip}
 Remember to follow the **hourglass principle** in the introduction: From broad to narrow (or general to specific)!